Hack-A-Gone/Jailbreak-Jailbreak/README.md

 # Jailbreak-Jailbreak
 ### Simple ChatGPT jailbreak generator!

-Dataset is quite small, will be updated with 600 new jailbreaks soon!
+The dataset is quite small, and will be updated with 600 new jailbreaks very soon!

-Current Jailbreaks: LittleGPT, Maximum, Leo, Devils Advocate.
+The Current supported Jailbreaks That the ai uses in its dataset: LittleGPT, Maximum, Leo and Devils Advocate.

 **For Support Please Join** *-* [hackagone](https://discord.gg/UkP6bK7XhR)